Broadway Flows Implementation

 • Checking whether the entity is reserved for another user in the task's target environment when running a load task without a sequence replacement, a delete task, or a reserve task.
 If the entity is reserved for another user, it skips it, as it is unavailable.

-1. Stage 4: Calls CheckAndStopLoop TDM Actor (imported from the TDM Library).
+1. Stage 4: Calls CheckAndStopLoop TDM Actor (imported from the TDM library).
 Set the NUM_OF_ENTITIES to be an external input parameter to get its value from the task execution process.
 It checks the number of entities inserted to the entity table, and stops the loop if the custom flow reaches the task's number of entities.

 Example: